AlzoPalzo/NodeJs-Robot-Vacuum/readme.md

 ## Robot Vacuum

 ### What is it?
-Robot vacuum lets you create an imaginary robot in a room with dirt from a text file.
-You can give the vacuum movement instructions and the program will tell you the final position of the vacuum as well as how much dirt it cleaned up.
+Robot vacuum lets you create an imaginary robot vacuum in a room with dirt from instructions in a text file.
+You can give the vacuum movement instructions and the program will tell you the final position of the vacuum as well as how much dirt it has cleaned up.

 ### Instructions
 You will need npm installed.